 How We are Organized

-• The General Council of the Worldwide Faithist Association consists of Mir Tazar, the Chief Rabbah, the Rabban, Rabbah’s personal priest, and an additional priest.
+• The General Council of the Worldwide Faithist Association consists of Mir Tazar, the Chief Rabbah, Rabbah’s personal priest, and an additional priest.

 • The Chief Rabbah is the spiritual leader of the Faithist Community and administrator of the Faithist Covenant.
-The Chief Rabbah serves as the High Priest.
 This responsibility has been appointed to Rabbah Rish’kahni.
 He is a longtime Priest, Prophet, Oahspe Bible instructor, and is experienced in the practice of suis and sargis.

-• Fr.
-Jonathan serves on the General Council, and since November 2017 as senior editor of the Kosmon Herald magazine and publications director.
+• Brother Jonathan serves on the General Council, and since November 2017 as senior editor of the Kosmon Herald magazine and publications director.

 • A congregation priest (sometimes called a “lodge priest” or “pastor”) is a man or woman who takes care of the liturgical life of the congregation, such as conducting various services and rites.
 The priesthood is not unique to Jehovih’s Faithists.
 Throughout history, there have been priests who serve Jehovih and His Faithists in various manners.
 This is not the same type of priest as one sees in certain forms of Christianity or other religions.
 A Faithist priest is one who serves his/her congregation as a counsellor and leads the congregation in its liturgical life.
 The priest does not rule over the lives of individuals.

-• A lay-priest or lay-deacon may be required for a period of time while he/she is in training or when a congregation is so large that it requires others to assist in various functions of the congregation.
-A lay-deacon is often appointed when there are no qualified priests or regular deacons to serve the congregation.
+• A lay-minister may be required for a period of time while he/she is in training or when a congregation is so large that it requires others to assist in various functions of the congregation.
+A lay-minister is often appointed when there are no qualified/trained priests to serve the congregation.

 • Our service book is a revised edition of the 1938 version.
 Congregations may wish to use the revised edition or the original.